-If you have a query about your entitlement to benefits contact our Welfare Rights Service.
-Email: email@example.com or telephone: 01332 643394
+If you have a query about your entitlement to benefits contact our Welfare Rights Service by email at firstname.lastname@example.org or telephone 01332 643394

 You can self-certificate for the first seven days, after this you normally need a letter from your GP.
 The government is expected to ease this requirement.